It is the holiday season once again, and despite COVID19 dominating 2020, we cannot let COVID19 dampen one of the world’s happiest holiday seasons.

-Today, EBC decided to tap into something else other than TEFL and we are here today to share a famous Christmas and New Year holiday tradition in Spain.
-I am not sure if this tradition is practiced everywhere but I am quite sure that there are other countries other than Spain which also celebrate this holiday.
+Today, EBC decided to tap into something other than TEFL, and we are here today to share a favourite Christmas and New Year holiday tradition in Spain.
+I am not sure if this tradition is practised everywhere, but I am pretty sure that other countries other than Spain also celebrate this holiday.

 The kids in Spain love the “Reyes Magos” because they get two sets of presents, one at Christmas and then when the “Reyes Magos” come to visit at the beginning of January.

-On the night the “Reyes Magos” visit all the homes in Spain, every family will have left something for the Wise Men and their camels to eat and drink before they continue with their journey.
+On the night the “Reyes Magos” visit all the homes in Spain, every family will have left something for the Wise Men and their camels to eat and drink before continuing their journey.
 Many houses will leave champagne and “turrones” (Spanish Christmas sweets) for the Reyes Magos.
 They may also leave fresh water and lettuce for their camels.

-On the eve of the “Reyes Magos” on the 5th of January virtually all Spanish families will be eating their “Roscón de Reyes”.
-They share and eat the “Roscón” with family, relatives and friends while they exchange stories and laughter.
+On the eve of the “Reyes Magos” on January 5, virtually all Spanish families will be eating their “Roscón de Reyes”.
+They share and eat the “Roscón” with family, relatives and friends while exchanging stories and laughter.
 This event is a sacred family tradition in Spain.

-The “Roscón de Reyes” looks like a huge stuffed donut.
-It is a ring-shaped brioche whose pastry smells wonderfully of orange blossom water, it is stuffed with heavy whipped cream and is covered with almonds, sugar and candied fruits.
+The “Roscón de Reyes” looks like a huge stuffed doughnut.
+It is a ring-shaped brioche whose pastry smells wonderfully of orange blossom water; it is loaded with heavy whipped cream and covered with almonds, sugar and candied fruits.
 The word “roscón” is Spanish for a round cake in the shape of a ring.

 The “Roscón de Reyes” is a traditional Spanish family favourite.
 The combination of orange flavoured brioche, almonds, candied fruits and lashings of whipped cream is just too much to resist.
 A lot of people have the “Roscón” as a filling and delicious snack between lunch and dinner.